heterorefactor/heterorefactor/experiments/Recursive/README.md

 ### How to Interpret

+All the refactored code are available under `[kernel]/refactored/`:

+* `[kernel]/refactored/kernel_instrument.cpp` is the automatically generated
+  instrumentation code for invariant detection.
+* `[kernel]/refactored/kernel_device_[size].cpp` is the automatically refactored
+  kernel code that can be synthesized with Vivado HLS.
+It is generated using the invariant detected using the instrumentation code with an input size of `[size]`.

+If you are interested, you can also check `[kernel]/invariant/` for detected invariants.

 For data in the figure showing operating frequency for different input sizes, and also the table showing resource utilization for HeteroRefactor, use command: